autonity/docs.autonity.org/index.md

 - [Node operators](/node-operators/): network peer nodes running the AGC client software, forming the backbone of the networks p2p infrastructure and shared system ledger.
 Nodes store an up-to-date copy of the system state and may be run as public rpc endpoints providing open access to an Autonity network.

-- [Validator nodes](/validators/): network nodes running the AGC client and AOS oracle server software forming the validation infrastructure proposing and maintaining system state, and the oracle network for computing median price data.
+- [Validator node operators](/validators/): network nodes running the AGC client and AOS oracle server software forming the validation infrastructure proposing and maintaining system state, and the oracle network for computing median price data.
 Active validator nodes are candidates for selection to the network's consensus committee.
 The consensus committee is responsible for proposing and deciding on new blocks and computing oracle price data in voting rounds.

 - [Stake delegators](/delegators/): account holders that have a _Newton_ stake token balance and delegate stake to one or more validators in order to secure the network.
-Stake holders receive _Liquid Newton_ for bonded stake.
+Stake holders receive _staking rewards_ for bonded stake.

 ## Key concepts